 Do HSAs and FSAs Cover Dental Treatment?

 The line between essential and cosmetic treatment can be pretty thin in any medical field, but this is especially true with orthodontics.
-Braces absolutely can be a medical necessity, correcting problems that cause pain, tooth decay, gum disease, and more.
-However, they can also be cosmetic, correcting issues related to spacing that aren’t causing harm but might be dinging the patient’s self-esteem.
+The good news: many dentists and orthodontists consider braces and clear aligners a medical necessity, correcting problems that cause pain, tooth decay, gum disease, and more.

 Dental Procedures Typically Covered by HSAs and FSAs